Skip to content

 • Hub-as-character-roster.
 The Crossroads / House of Hades is where the writing lives.
 Each NPC is a recurring conversation partner; their dialogue files are bigger than most JRPG side characters'.
 The hub structure makes that volume of writing encounterable in tiny doses.

 • Bounded roguelite with a real ending.
-Hades 1 is unusual: it has credits, a "true ending" arc, and even an explicit finished state — not infinite escalation.
+Hades 1 is unusual: it has credits, a "true ending" arc, and even an explicit finished state.
+Not infinite escalation.

 See lessons.md for the longer take.